lamantinX/DZ13/ReadMe.md

 Python Quiz Telegram bot on aiogram3 and asyncio

-/start - start thw quiz
+/start - start the quiz
 /stats - show your stats